Job Descriptions for Executive Committee and Board of Directors

 Reflections Chair

 The Reflections Program is a National PTA and Washington State PTA cultural arts competition.
 The purpose is to provide an opportunity for students to use their creative talents by expressing themselves through their own original works.
 Each year, Reflections challenges students to create art that supports a specific theme in various art forms, such as dance, film, literature, music composition, photography, and visual arts.
 The Reflections Committee will promote the program and encourage students to participate (summer~Oct), assemble the judging panel (by Oct), collect student submissions (Nov), and plan and hold the awards & recognition ceremony (Dec).
-The Reflections Chair is a member of the Board of Directors and will recruit 2-3 committee members to help out with the program.
+The Reflections Chair may recruit committee members to help out with the program.

 Staff Appreciation